 You can also choose from a sushi and sashimi menu in lieu of the starters or as an entree.

-Another new-to-Holland America concept is Canaletto, which is open from 5:30 to 9:30 p.m., and, again, reservations are recommended.
+Another Holland America alternative dining venue is Canaletto, which is open from 5:30 to 9:30 p.m.; again, reservations are recommended.
 This Italian-American-influenced restaurant, tucked away in a corner of Lido, is the most family-friendly of the three, but it still has ambience (cheerful Asian waters who've assumed Italian nicknames for the evening, white linen-covered tables, and a sort of open kitchen aura, as pastas are made out in the Lido).
-The menu offers fewer choices than others onboard, but it wasn't hard to find something I was in the mood for.
+There is a $10 service charge for dining at Canaletto.